radapdal/process/webdevelopmentworkflow.md

 Issues that can affect user experience but does not pertain to his/her behavior.

-Tasks are further differentiated as Technical Task and Content Task.
+Tasks are further differentiated as Technical Task, Content Task, and Maintenance Task.

 - *Technical Tasks* - issues that need no internal testing, as it is a requirement for other issues.